Adampur: Demographics

 As of the 2011 India census, the Adampur Municipal Council had a population of 20,922, of whom 11,152 were males while 9,770 were females as per the report released by Census India 2011.
 Adampur had an average literacy rate of 87.98%, higher than the national average of 75.84%.
 12% of the population was under 6 years of age.
 The scheduled caste population was 47.30%.

 The Virdi family of the Ramgarhia community are one of the oldest serving families in Adampur, tracing their settlement into the town from the 1700s.

 Legislative setup

 The city is part of the Adampur legislative assembly constituency.
 Sukhwinder Singh Kotli of Congress is the current MLA from this seat.
-The town comes under the Jalandhar parliamentary constituency, which is currently represented by Sushil Kumar Rinku of Aam Aadmi Party.
+The town comes under the Jalandhar parliamentary constituency, which is currently represented by Charanjit Singh Channi of Indian National Congress.